 Being attached to your facemask, the guard will not get lost on the field.
 The guard can hang off the helmet between games when the player needs to drink or speak to teammates.
 Ready to go from the packaging, these guards do not require a fitting process.
 Their functionality is what makes them so popular amongst all positions in football.
 Also, most models feature a lip shield protecting the players’ front teeth and lips from cuts and lacerations.

-Seen in almost all contact sports, detached mouthguards or more commonly called "in-the-mouth mouthguard" represent the tradition style guard designed to protect the teeth and interior mouth only.
+Seen in almost all contact sports, detached mouthguards or more commonly called "in-the-mouth mouthguard" represent the traditional style guard designed to protect the teeth and interior mouth only.

 For positions that demand recurrent speech, such as a quarterback, a tradition mouthguard is the go-to.
 In the article below, we break down our top picks for the best mouth guards in terms of price and effectiveness in saving your teeth!